Support for research to strengthen biodiversity and habitat conservation in Malaysia

 - outline the reasons why the proposed research is timely and relevant;

-- demonstrate that they have the relevant academic experience to conduct the proposed research;
+- demonstrate that they have the relevant experience to conduct the proposed research;

-- provide evidence of enrolment and list the supervisor(s) that will be guiding them in this research (for students)/ or provide letter of support from employer (for conservation practitioners);
+- provide information on enrolment and list supervisor(s) that will be guiding them in this research (for students)

 - list the partners and regulatory authorities that will be engaged with for the study.